 The visa roadmaps

 Following the launch of the visa dialogues with Albania, Bosnia and Herzegovina, Macedonia, Montenegro and Serbia in early 2008, the European Commission formulated close to 50 requirements it wanted the countries to meet in order to qualify for visa-free travel.
-These are listed in the so-called "visa roadmaps".
+These were listed in the so-called "visa roadmaps".
 Serbia was the first country to receive its roadmap on 7 May 2008, and Bosnia the last on 5 June 2008.

-The visa roadmaps are divided into two parts: requirements related to the implementation of the visa facilitation and readmission agreements; and requirements on document security, illegal migration, public order and security and external relations.
+The visa roadmaps were divided into two parts: requirements related to the implementation of the visa facilitation and readmission agreements; and requirements on document security, illegal migration, public order and security and external relations.
 The second part loosely follows the issues that Council Regulation 539/2001 mentions in paragraph (5):

 "The determination of those third countries whose nationals are subject to the visa requirement, and those exempt from it, is governed by a considered, case-by-case assessment of a variety of criteria relating inter alia to illegal immigration, public policy and security, and to the European Union's external relations with third countries, consideration also being given to the implications of regional coherence and reciprocity."